learnk8s/learnk8s.io/src/requests-limits/content.md

 flask-cache-79bb7c7d79-lpqm5             461m         182Mi
 ```

-The application is under load and it's using CPU and memory to respond to the traffic.
+The application is under load, and it's using CPU and memory to respond to the traffic.

 The app doesn't have requests and limits yet.